 # Why Your Muscles Feel Sore After Foam Rolling

-> Muscles sore after foam rolling?
-Here's the real reason it happens and exactly what to do to recover faster and roll without pain.
+> Why your muscles feel sore after foam rolling (and what to do): the real reason it happens and exactly how to recover faster without pain.

 **URL:** https://321strong.com/blog/why-your-muscles-feel-sore-after-foam-rolling